Special forces of Australia: Covert Action Directorate

 In 1983, the Australian Secret Intelligence Service (ASIS), Australia's civilian national foreign intelligence agency, established a special forces unit, named the Covert Action Directorate, to develop a special recovery capability.
 The SASR had recently developed a domestic counter terrorism capability establishing the Tactical Assault Group.
 The Directorate covertly recruited civilians, who were required to maintain a 'cover', to receive part-time training, including from the ADF and the Australian Security Intelligence Organisation (ASIO), to conduct overseas counter terrorism operations.
-The Directorate consisted of members with either a nactive role or a support role and included a female operative Alexandra Smith a former Royal Australian Air Force intelligence officer.
+The Directorate consisted of members with either an active role or a support role and included a female operative Alexandra Smith a former Royal Australian Air Force intelligence officer.
 Part-time training was estimated to take two to three years to complete.
-Training began in March and continued through to November culminating in a three week exercise held in Sydney and Melbourne.
+Training began in March and continued through to November culminating in a three-week exercise held in Sydney and Melbourne.
 On 30 November 1983, the Directorate held a bungled hostage rescue training exercise at the Sheraton Hotel in Melbourne without proper approvals, including the carriage of firearms, culminating in the public exposure of the unit.
 The ASIS covert military function approval was subsequently revoked in June 1985, ASIS subject to a Royal Commission investigation and the special recovery role assigned to the SASR.